jsndyks/web/mov/logoGrid.md

  - [M PLUS 1 Code](https://fonts.google.com/specimen/M+PLUS+1+Code) seems to work pretty well, [other fonts are available](https://fonts.google.com/)

-Here we see it with a cross showing the (60) positions onto which we can plot data, and circle and square shapes showing the fillable spaces that each position represents.
+Here we see it with a cross showing the (60 - which is a nice number as we have one square per student) positions onto which we can plot data, and circle and square shapes showing the fillable spaces that each position represents.

 <img src="./img/diverseCDT.logo.CROSS.png" width="300"/>